yanj14/Hybrid-Wireframe/3_arm/Readme.md

 `--linker <linker sequence path>`  Path to the linker sequence file.
 Default is empty string which tells the script to use the defult 'TT' linker to connect two staple fragments.

 `--deletion <staples to delete file path>` Path to the text file specifying staples to be removed.
-Default is to keep all staples
+Default is to keep all staples.

-`--name <the file name (no format extension)>` The name of the output file
+`--name <the file name (no format extension)>` The name of the output file.
+Default is 'Staple_sequences'.

 ---